microsoft/MLOpsPython/docs/getting_started.md

 ![release_webapp](./images/release-task-webappdeploy.PNG)

 Save the pipeline and create a release to trigger it manually.
+To create the trigger, click on the "Create release" button on the top right of your screen, and follow the on-screen instructions.
 Once the pipeline execution is finished, check out deployments in the **mlops-AML-WS** workspace.